Lung conditions affecting mucus viscosity: What’s it all about?

 A rare genetic problem can also cause damage to the lungs and result in COPD.

 The primary aim of treatment is to help reduce symptoms and exacerbations and improve quality of life.

-Helping to manage lung infections, loosening and removing thick, sticky mucus from the lungs, the challenges of intestinal obstruction, and providing sufficient nutrition and hydration are a few of the essential fundamentals when it comes to managing respiratory health challenges.
+Helping to manage lung infections, loosening and removing thick, sticky mucus from the lungs, improving airway clearance and oxygen absorption are a few of the essential fundamentals when it comes to managing respiratory health challenges in COPD.

 Optimising lung function is a major aim of any condition care.